We are too! Stop the madness of painful meetings!

 Stop having bad virtual meetings!
 There's a better way.

-Here's a peek behind the scenes at our recently upgraded studio to professionally facilitate virtual meetings and teach classes.
+Here's a sneak peek behind the scenes of my studio where I teach live and professionally facilitate virtual meetings.
 The studio is equipped with studio lighting, Logitech BRIO webcam, overhead camera, dual monitors, intriguing background set, music, timer, adjustable Varidesk (I stand for almost all my meetings), flipchart, Graphic Wally and other analogue tools to enhance visuals and participation.

 In the role of facilitator, we help you make meetings more effective and meaningful for everyone.
 If you think all facilitators are the same, we will surprise you with our ingenious and inviting approach.
 First, we work extensively to understand your situation before the event: What are your expectations?
 What are you trying to accomplish?
 What challenges are holding you back?
 Who will be attending?
 What are the expectations of participants?
 This discovery helps us to customize your agenda, meeting flow, participant involvement and tools as your genuine partner in creating the best meeting ever!